Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 The amount of maternity pay is determined from the daily assessment base.
 Specifically, it is 70% of the daily assessment base, which is further reduced by three thresholds:

-For self-employed persons, the assessment base is determined on the basis of how much they have paid in sickness insurance.
+For self-employed persons, the assessment base is determined by how much they have paid in sickness insurance.
 The more you have paid in sickness insurance, the more maternity pay you will receive.

 Tip for article